darklang/docs/docs/first-api-endpoint.md

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.16.06_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.16.06_AM.png)

 6. Mouse over the white dots on the left.
-Each dot is a "trace" of a single request to your handler.
+Each dot is a "trace", representing a single request to your handler.
+Traces are fundamental to coding in Dark, and we'll come back to them later.

 Congratulations!
 You've shipped your first Dark API endpoint.